-We consent to the inclusion in this Pre-effective Amendment No. 1 to the Registration Statement on Form S-1 and related Prospectus of our report dated March 30, 2023, except for the effects of the March 31, 2023 reverse stock split discussed in Note 2 and Note 12, as to which the date is April 27, 2023, (which report includes an explanatory paragraph regarding the existence of substantial doubt about the ability of Ensysce Biosciences, Inc. (the "Company") to continue as a going concern), relating to the consolidated financial statements of the Company as of December 31, 2022 and 2021, and for each of the two years in the period ended December 31, 2022, and to the reference to us under the heading "Experts" included in this Prospectus, which is part of this Registration Statement.
+We consent to the inclusion in this Registration Statement on Form S-1 and related Prospectus of our report dated March 30, 2023, except for the effects of the March 31, 2023 reverse stock split discussed in Note 2 and Note 12, as to which the date is April 27, 2023, (which report includes an explanatory paragraph regarding the existence of substantial doubt about the ability of Ensysce Biosciences, Inc. (the "Company") to continue as a going concern), relating to the consolidated financial statements of the Company as of December 31, 2022 and 2021, and for each of the two years in the period ended December 31, 2022, and to the reference to us under the heading "Experts" included in this Prospectus, which is part of this Registration Statement.